-Joel Bray was awarded a Leakey Foundation Research Grant during our spring 2017 cycle for his project entitled “Social relationships in male chimpanzees: Form, function, and development.”
-Click here to read a summary of his project.
+Joel Bray was awarded a Leakey Foundation Research Grant during our spring 2017 cycle for their project entitled “Social relationships in male chimpanzees: Form, function, and development.”
+Click here to read a summary of their project.

 Joel Bray, a graduate student at Arizona State University, is studying the development of male-male social relationships in chimpanzees at Gombe National Park, Tanzania.
-Using a combination of original fieldwork and long-term data collection, he is interested in how early social experiences predict variation in the strength and diversity of adult male social bonds.
+Using a combination of original fieldwork and long-term data collection, they are interested in how early social experiences predict variation in the strength and diversity of adult male social bonds.

 A calm and relaxing day in the forest, just meters from the beach.
 In the background, adult males socialize while my focal, Google, grooms with his mother in the branches above.